CenturyLinkCloud/PublicKB/Disaster Recovery/SafeHaven-4-Edit Checkpoint Period.md

 ![Create Checkpoint](../images/SH4.0/editcheckpoint1.png)

 2. Enable Periodic Checkpoints by checking “Checkpoints enabled” option.
-3. Enter the value for periodic checkpoints.
-It can be as low as 30 seconds.
+3. Enter a value, which can be as low as 30 seconds, for the checkpoint period and then click on "OK".

 ![Create Checkpoint](../images/SH4.0/editcheckpoint2.png)